-In the absence of Specific Terms, (a) by accepting the PO, Supplier agrees that it has read and understood, and is bound by, each and every one of these Terms and Conditions, (b) the shipment of any Goods and/or provision of any Services or accepting part or full payment of the purchase price, shall constitute acceptance by Supplier of the PO and each and every one of these Terms and Conditions, and (c) if Supplier objects to any of these Terms and Conditions, it shall notify Voyant’s Corporate Procurement office in writing within two (2) business days after issuance of the PO and withhold acceptance of the PO until such objection is settled by written agreement.
-By failing to advise Buyer within such two business day period of any disagreement or inability to comply with the PO and these Terms and Conditions, Supplier is deemed to have accepted the PO and each and every one of these Terms and Conditions.
+In the absence of Specific Terms, (a) by accepting the PO, Supplier agrees that it has read and understood, and is bound by, each and every one of these Terms and Conditions, (b) the shipment of any Goods and/or provision of any Services or accepting part or full payment of the purchase price, shall constitute acceptance by Supplier of the PO and each and every one of these Terms and Conditions, and (c) if Supplier objects to any of these Terms and Conditions, it shall notify Voyant’s Sourcing office in writing within two (2) business days after issuance of the PO and withhold acceptance of the PO until such objection is settled by written agreement.
+By failing to advise Buyer within such two-business day period of any disagreement or inability to comply with the PO and these Terms and Conditions, Supplier is deemed to have accepted the PO and each and every one of these Terms and Conditions.

 4. Changes; Termination.

 Buyer may at any time, by written notice to Supplier, make changes in the PO as to the (i) specifications, (ii) method of packing or shipment, (iii) time and place of delivery, or (iv) quantity of the Products.
-If any such change causes any increase or decrease in the price or time required for delivery of the Products, an equitable adjustment shall be made in the price or the time of delivery or both, which shall be agreed to in writing by Voyant’s Corporate Procurement office within a reasonable time not to exceed two (2) business days from the notification of any such change by Buyer.
+If any such change causes any increase or decrease in the price or time required for delivery of the Products, an equitable adjustment shall be made in the price or the time of delivery or both, which shall be agreed to in writing by Voyant’s Sourcing office within a reasonable time not to exceed two (2) business days from the notification of any such change by Buyer.
 Buyer may terminate the PO in whole or in part, at any time upon notice to Supplier.
 Upon receipt of such termination notice, Supplier shall, unless otherwise directed by Buyer, stop work and acquisition of materials and protect property in Supplier’s possession in which Buyer has or may acquire an interest.
 Not later than fifteen (15) days from the effective date of termination, Supplier may submit to Buyer for its review Supplier’s claim, if any, for reasonable compensation for its out-of-pocket costs caused by the termination and Buyer shall have the right to audit and inspect Supplier’s books and records relating thereto to verify such costs.

 5. Inspection; Rejections/Returns.